dominikmayer/JGivenGherkin/README.md

 ## Limitations

-### Variables

 - English language only.
+- Only features with one scenario are properly supported.
 - Only one variable per line.
 - The string variable has to be the last element in the line.
-- Most closing brackets are missing.

 ## Example